Freshcoder-04/Principal-Component-Analysis-from-Scratch/README.md

 ### Scree plot:
 ![alt text](figures/Scree_Plot.png)

-Here, we see that somewhere aruond the value 100 or a little higher, the addition of information is very less, so increasing the dimensions beyond that point isn't worth the tradeoff between complexity of our model and the information retained.
+Here, we see that somewhere around the value 100 or a little higher, the addition of information is very less, so increasing the dimensions beyond that point isn't worth the tradeoff between complexity of our model and the information retained.

 ### Optimal number of dimensions:
 $$ Dimensions_{optimum} = 100 $$